Cervical Disk Disease in Dogs

 There are many different conditions that can potentially be the cause of your pet's neck pain.
 Therefore, we will need to perform some diagnostic tests to correctly identify your pet’s condition.

-How We Diagnose Cervical Disk Disease
+How We Diagnose Cervical Disk Disease in Dogs

 - First, a complete blood count (CBC) and chemistry panel (lab work) are needed to evaluate your pet’s health.

 - Second, high-field MRI is the best imaging tool for viewing your pet’s nervous system and detecting a slipped or ruptured disk, as well as other causes of neck pain.

 - Lastly, our team might suggest a CSF analysis (spinal tap).